Plinio Corrêa de Oliveira: Hermits of San Bento

 Oliveira held his ultimate goal to be the creation of a Religious Order of Chivalry.
 Oliveira began organizing said order in the 1960s, under the name “Hermits of San Bento”.
 Oliveira believed this religious order would be the commando force of the TFP in an impending worldwide Catholic uprising.

+Antisemitism

+He expressed suspicion about the role and social influence of Jews as a group.
+Several of his articles in A Ordem (The Order) from the early 1930s expressed views that Jews had amassed "vast wealth and, therefore, decisive influence on business affairs," and that Jews were among the founders of Communism.
+Corrêa de Oliveira wrote that the Jews, who unlike the Communists were not under surveillance by Brazilian security forces, could therefore be much more dangerous.